-It's this relationship between the music and the dance that we want to take a deeper look at while experiencing the performances of Odetta and Revelations.
-Both choreographers (Matthew Rushing for Odetta and Alvin Ailey for Revelations) were inspired by the music they chose, because the music had real meaning for them.
-They knew that the music changed people who heard and sang it when it was created, that it played an important role in history as a way to send messages and motivate people both during the time of slavery and the Civil Rights movement, and that this music continues to change and inspire people.
-So the choreographers explored through their own language of dance how the music inspired and changed them and others, and how music can serve as a bridge connecting us with our past.
+It's this relationship between the music and the dance that we want to take a deeper look at while experiencing the performances of Revelations, Stack-Up and Night Creatures.
+Both choreographers (Alvin Ailey for Revelations and Night Creatures, Talley Beatty for Stack-Up) were inspired by the music they chose, because the music had meaning for them.

+Alvin Ailey, in particular, knew that the Spirituals he had grown up hearing changed people who heard and sang them, that the music played an important role in history as a way to send messages and motivate people both during the time of slavery and the Civil Rights movement, and that this music continues to change and inspire people.
+So, as a choreographer, he explored through his own language of dance how the music inspired and changed him and others, and how music can serve as a bridge connecting us with our past.

 The most exciting relationship between music and dance happens for us in the audience.
-As we watch and reflect and see the dance movements and hear the music, we can experience how the "language" of the music and the "language" of the dancers make a whole new language that is Odetta, or Revelations, or a different piece of dance we might watch at some other time.
+As we watch and reflect and see the dance movements and hear the music, we can experience how the "language" of the music and the "language" of the dancers make a whole new language that is Stack-Up or Night Creatures, or Revelations, or a different piece of dance we might watch at some other time.
 We put together in our hearts and minds the way the two art forms-music and dance-engage with one another and create that reciprocity that makes the live performance so exciting.